-- Provision of adequate O&M system (budget + staffing + organization) - Development of data entry interface for both telemeter and digital communication
+- The fulfillment of the OM system (budget + staffing + organization) - Introduction of data entry interface for both telemeter and digital communication

 (4) Optimum Telecommunication Plan

 An optimum telecommunication method was selected for the FFWS system with the adopted system differing based on its location, that is from the gauging station to regional office (selected first) and regional to central office.
 The telecommunication method selected for dissemination of warnings to Union or NGO was undertaken as part of the Feasibility Study and is discussed in Chapter 7.